Northbrook 4th of july Overview

 What are this year's parking restrictions?

-Village staff will be staging parking restriction signage and materials for the parade and fireworks starting June 28.
+Village staff will be staging parking restriction signage and materials for the parade and fireworks in late June.
 These no parking zones are designed to allow emergency vehicle access in the event of an emergency at these events.
 While the signs might be placed prior to the events, these parking restrictions will only be enforced for July 4 activities.

 Who makes decisions regarding Northbrook 4th of July activities?